barnii77/config.lvim/README.md

 - **Utils Category**: Explore utilities with `<Leader>u`

 ## Additional Notes
+when doing a search using /, you can do things like `/search_term/2` which moves the cursor 2 lines down `/search_term/e` goes to the end of the first word in search_term, in this case, it goes to the m

 using :retab n you can change tabs to n spaces
 :set wrap and :set nowrap to wrap / not wrap text